TusharYaar/TusharYaar/README.md

 # Hi there 👋, I'm Tushar (aka TusharYaar).

-I am a final year student, on vacation.
+### I am a final year student, on vacation.
 I will be joining Oracle in January 2023.
-I grew up in Jabalpur, Madhya Pradesh.

 <!--
 **TusharYaar/TusharYaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.